 Outer Island Excursions offers three kayak tours to suit all skill levels and interests.
-With options for first-timers or experienced kayakers we offer guided exploration with experienced naturalists in tandem kayaks with PFDs, paddles, dry bags, and bilge pumps.
-Learn about the local ecosystem while interacting with otters, minks, seals, porpoises, sea birds, eagles and even the occasional orca!
+With options for first-timers or experienced kayakers we offer guided exploration with experienced naturalists.
+Or you can rent our equipment and we will provide you with with PFDs, paddles, and bilge pumps.
+Learn about the local ecosystem while interacting with tide pools with the chance to see otters, minks, seals, porpoises, sea birds, eagles and even the occasional orca!

 POINT DOUGHTY KAYAK TOUR